-Consider restaurant chain Brinker, a firm that runs seventeen hundred eateries in twenty-seven countries under the Chili's, On The Border, and Maggiano's brands.
-Brinker (whose ticker symbol is EAT), supplements their own data with external feeds on weather, employment statistics, gas prices, and other factors, and uses this in predictive models that help the firm in everything from determining staffing levels to switching around menu items.R.
-King, "Intelligence Software for Business," BusinessWeek podcast, February 27, 2009.
 In another example, Carnival Cruise Lines combines its own customer data with third-party information tracking household income and other key measures.
-These data play a key role in a recession, since they help the firm target limited marketing dollars on those past customers that are more likely to be able to afford to go on a cruise.
+This data plays a key role in a recession, since it helps the firm target limited marketing dollars on those past customers that are more likely to be able to afford to go on a cruise.
 So far it's been a winning approach.
 For three years in a row, the firm has experienced double-digit increases in bookings by repeat customers.R.
 King, "Intelligence Software for Business," BusinessWeek podcast, February 27, 2009.